Signynt/signynts-darkroom-shortcut/README.md

 	- You can check to see if you are happy with the infill by comparing the layer called `Dust Removed` with the layer called `Image`.
 If you want to do the removal in a specific part of the image, erease the `Dust Removed` layer in that spot.
 If there is more dust that wasn't removed, you can select the `Inpainting Brush Tool` and remove them manually
 7. Edit the image to your liking and export it!

+### Use with DSLR Scans

+The workflow requires input images to be TIFF files, however most DSLR cameras output other RAW formats, such as NEF, ARW or DNG.
+In those cases the images must first be converted to TIFF files, which can be done with [this worflow](https://github.com/Signynt/signynts-darkroom-shortcut/releases/download/v1.0/Convert.to.TIFF.workflow.zip) (Unzip it, then double click the `.worflow` file to install).
+Before using the workflow as described above you must first follow these steps:

+1. Select all you DSLR scans
+2. Right click, hover over `Quick Actions`, then select `Convert to TIFF`

+After running you will have a duplicate of each image which is a TIFF file, and is labeled as such.
+You can then select these and run them through the workflow as described above.
+Please note you can not use the IR version with DSLR scans.

 ## More Information

 For more information on the plugin and how it works see my explaination video: